-It’s pretty easy to do this, you just register, pay your money and sit the exam a year later – is the usual scenario.
+It’s pretty easy to do this, you just register, pay your money and sit the exam a year or two later – is the usual scenario.
 The Scottish Higher is a GCSE equivalent.
 GCSEs normally cover a broad spectrum of subjects but students do have some choice in which to take.

 These ages for taking exams are not set in stone.
 Again, adults can sit them easily.
 School students normally sit a small handful of A-level exams selected to suit ability and future career predictions.
 I took Biology, Chemistry, and Physics.

 Other exams exist in the UK that can create a diverse portfolio of formally recognised qualifications.
 Some are vocational.
 Find more information on qualification types in the UK here.